-ArcBest Corporation[®] (the "Company") is the parent holding company of businesses providing integrated logistics solutions.
+ArcBest Corporation® (the "Company") is the parent holding company of businesses providing integrated logistics solutions.
 The Company's operations are conducted through its three reportable operating segments: Asset-Based, which consists of ABF Freight System, Inc. and certain other subsidiaries; ArcBest, the Company's asset-light logistics operation; and FleetNet.
 References to the Company in this Quarterly Report on Form 10-Q are primarily to the Company and its subsidiaries on a consolidated basis.

-The Asset-Based segment represented approximately 71% of the Company's total revenues before other revenues and intercompany eliminations for the six months ended June 30, 2017.
-As part of our corporate restructuring (further described in "Financial Statement Presentation" within this Note), effective January 1, 2017, certain nonunion sales, pricing, customer service, marketing, and capacity sourcing employees were transferred to our corporate shared services departments (reported in "Other and eliminations"), which increased the percentage of union employees within the Asset-Based segment.
-As of June 2017, approximately 83% of the Asset-Based segment's employees were covered under a collective bargaining agreement, the ABF National Master Freight Agreement (the "ABF NMFA"), with the International Brotherhood of Teamsters (the "IBT"), which extends through March 31, 2018.
+The Asset-Based segment represented approximately 70% of the Company's total revenues before other revenues and intercompany eliminations for the nine months ended September 30, 2017.
+As part of our corporate restructuring (further described in "Financial Statement Presentation" within this Note), effective January 1, 2017, certain nonunion sales, pricing, customer service, marketing, and capacity sourcing employees were transferred to our shared services (reported in "Other and eliminations"), which increased the percentage of union employees within the Asset-Based segment.
+As of September 2017, approximately 83% of the Asset-Based segment's employees were covered under a collective bargaining agreement, the ABF National Master Freight Agreement (the "ABF NMFA"), with the International Brotherhood of Teamsters (the "IBT"), which extends through March 31, 2018.
 The ABF NMFA included a 7% wage rate reduction upon the November 3, 2013 implementation date, followed by wage rate increases of 2% on July 1 in each of the next three years, which began in 2014, and a 2.5% increase on July 1, 2017; a one-week reduction in annual compensated vacation effective for employee anniversary dates on or after April 1, 2013; the option to expand the use of purchased transportation; and increased flexibility in labor work rules.
 The ABF NMFA and the related supplemental agreements provide for continued contributions to various multiemployer health, welfare, and pension plans maintained for the benefit of the Asset-Based segment's employees who are members of the IBT.
 The estimated net effect of the November 3, 2013 wage rate reduction and the benefit rate increase which was applied retroactively to August 1, 2013 was an initial reduction of approximately 4% to the combined total contractual wage and benefit rate under the ABF NMFA.
 Following the initial reduction, the combined contractual wage and benefit contribution rate under the ABF NMFA is estimated to increase approximately 2.5% on a compounded annual basis throughout the contract period which extends through March 31, 2018.

-On September 2, 2016, the ArcBest segment acquired Logistics & Distribution Services, LLC ("LDS"), a private logistics and distribution company, in a transaction valued at \$25.0 million (subject to post-closing adjustments), reflecting net cash consideration of \$17.0 million paid at closing and an additional \$8.0 million of contingent consideration to be paid over the two years following the acquisition upon the achievement of certain financial targets.
+On September 2, 2016, the ArcBest segment acquired Logistics & Distribution Services, LLC ("LDS"), a private logistics and distribution company, in a transaction valued at \$25.0 million, reflecting net cash consideration of \$17.0 million paid at closing and an additional \$8.0 million of contingent consideration to be paid over the two years following the acquisition upon the achievement of certain financial targets.
 As the LDS acquisition is not significant to the Company's consolidated operating results and financial condition, pro forma financial information and the purchase price allocations of acquired assets and liabilities have not been presented.
 The results of the acquired operations subsequent to the acquisition date have been included in the accompanying consolidated financial statements.
-The Company is in the process of making a final determination of the value of acquired assets and liabilities for the LDS transaction and the provisional measurements are subject to change during the measurement period.